dhutapratama/docs/authentication.md

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

-You are not required to use the authentication scaffolding included with Laravel's [application starter kits](/docs/{{version}}/starter-kits).
-If you choose not to use this scaffolding, you will need to manage user authentication using the Laravel authentication classes directly.
+You are not required to use the authentication scaffolding included with Lets's [application starter kits](/docs/{{version}}/starter-kits).
+If you choose not to use this scaffolding, you will need to manage user authentication using the Lets authentication classes directly.
 Don't worry, it's a cinch!

-We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
+We will access Lets's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
 Next, let's check out the `attempt` method.
 The `attempt` method is normally used to handle authentication attempts from your application's "login" form.
 If authentication is successful, you should regenerate the user's [session](/docs/{{version}}/session) to prevent [session fixation](https://en.wikipedia.org/wiki/Session_fixation):

     <?php